FAQs About the Seasonal Flu Vaccine

 What is flu vaccine?

-The standard flu vaccine (the “flu shot”) is made from flu viruses that have been grown on fertilized chicken eggs.
-The viruses are inactivated (killed) during the manufacturing process.
-These inactivated viruses are a source of proteins known as antigens that trigger a protective antibody response when the vaccine is injected into the arm or thigh muscle.
-Antibodies against the flu begin to appear one to two weeks after getting the flu shot and last for at least six to eight months, and perhaps one year.
-The vaccine protects you against the three strains of seasonal flu that have been circulating most recently.
-The 2012/2013 vaccine includes the 2009 H1N1 pandemic strain like last year’s vaccine, but this year’s contains new influenza A (H3N2) and influenza B strains.
+The standard flu vaccine (or, the “flu shot”) is made from flu viruses that have been grown on fertilized chicken eggs.
+The viruses are killed during manufacturing, a process known as “inactivation.”
+These inactivated viruses are a source of proteins or antigens that trigger a protective antibody response when the vaccine is injected into the arm or thigh muscle.
+Antibodies against flu viruses begin to appear one to two weeks after getting the flu shot and last for months, and perhaps even up to one year.

 Because vaccine strains often change from one year to the next and immunity wanes, the flu vaccine must be given every year.